Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 In class: Not much progress made, started to change the end screens to be a bit more visually varied.
 Tried to implement different splatter angles; failed.

 ### 6/8/24
 At home: Adjusted replay button locations a little bit, visually changed end screens.
 Also added 1 more end screen keyboard shortcut.
+Also changed missedFruits to display using red X's instead of just n/3.